Lattice Quantum Villain Hamiltonians: Compact scalars, $U(1)$ gauge theories, fracton models and Quantum Ising model dualities: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Pavel Buividovich, Tyler Helmuth, Abdoullah Langari, Anders Sandvik, Nathan Seiberg, Shu-Heng Shao, Yuya Tanizaki and David Tong for comments and discussions.
 This work is supported by the University Research Fellowship of the Royal Society of London.
+This research is also supported in part by the STFC consolidated grant number ST/T000708/1.

 \begin{appendix}